 Should the freight forwarder, in his capacity as charterer or shipper become liable in connection with carriage of the customer’s goods by sea, to pay general average contribution to the shipowner or the carrier, or become exposed to claims from third parties for reasons stated above, the customer shall hold the freight forwarder harmless.

 NOTICE OF CLAIM

 Notice of claim shall be given to the freight forwarder without undue delay.

-Legal proceedings against the freight forwarder shall be commenced within period of one year since the right of claim emerges, otherwise the right of claim will become expired.
-The time limit period runs:
+Legal proceedings against the freight forwarder shall be commenced within a period of one (1) year; otherwise the right of claim will have become lost.

-- upon depreciation of or damage to goods from the day upon which the goods were delivered to the consignee,
+a) upon depreciation of or damage to goods from the day upon which the goods were delivered to the consignee,